SharoonG/FinancialReportAnalysis/README.md

 # Financial Report Analysis - Power BI Dashboard

 ## Project Overview
-This Power BI project provides a detailed financial report analysis including **Cash Flow Statements**, **Balance Sheets**, and **Income Statements**.
+This Power BI project provides a detailed financial report analysis including **Income Statements**, **Balance Sheets** and **Cash Flow Statements**.
 It allows users to explore financial performance metrics over time through interactive visuals, charts, and tables.
 The goal of this project is to showcase a comprehensive understanding of financial data visualization in Power BI.

 ---